 |HDMI 2.1||Upto 10240 x 4320 (10K)||Upto 120Hz @ 10K||48||42.67||Yes||- 32 audio channels

-Another very important parameter you can see above is the Max and effective bandwidth that the HDMI version supports.
+Another critical parameter you can see above is the Max and adequate bandwidth that the HDMI version supports.

-Essentially what this tells you is the amount of information the particular HDMI version can support.
-If the amount of information your monitor generates (data rate) exceeds the supported bandwidth of the HDMI port, then you may not get desired results.
+This tells you how much information the particular HDMI version can support.
+If the amount of information your monitor generates (data rate) is within the HDMI port’s sustained bandwidth, you may not get the desired results.

 How to Calculate Your Data Rate?

-As mentioned earlier, the data rate is affected by three important numbers:
+As mentioned earlier, the data rate is affected by three critical numbers: